 ERRATUM (added 7th February): For anyone who received a PRINT copy with the second page of Tim Prasil’s article missing.

-Sadly some text disappeared under an illo at the printers when we added more content at the last minute.
+Sadly some text in Issue 1 disappeared under an illo at the printers when we added more content at the last minute.
 This doesn’t affect the e-format version of Issue One, which is correct.
 Apologies.
 A downloadable/printable .pdf page with that text is provided below: